AmazeeLabs/frontify/README.md

 Difference with v2 and v3:

 - Substitutes the Media Library with the Frontify Finder
-- Generates a thubmnail for the Media entity on Media creation
+- Generates a thumbnail for the Media entity on Media creation
 - When inserting with the Media Library, optionally deduplicate media entities
 - Isolates mime type groups for Frontify assets, just as Drupal does (Frontify Image, Frontify Document, Frontify Video)
-- Moves the alt text in a generic json field with other metadata, so it's not specific to images
+- Moves the `alt text` field in a generic json field with other metadata, so it's not specific to images and the field type can be used for Video, Documents, ...
 - Adds the Frontify name so it can be used as the media name without using javascript specifics
 - Adds the Frontify ID in the custom Frontify asset field so it can be used by other processes to interact with the Frontify API
 - Adds an optional PHP GraphQL API wrapper for the Frontify API